resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 6. **State can only be updated using the function 'setState'** Most important rule of all as everyone makes an error when doing this early on.

 # How then do we initialize state?
-By using constructors.
+By using constructors

 - Constructors are not required by react as the render method is.
 It is not specific to react.

 - It is the first function that is going to be called anytime an instance of the App component is created and shown on the screen.
 It makes it a very suitable place to initialize state.

 *It is not the only way to initialize state*